minarainbow/GenAssist/README.md

 # [UIST 2023] GenAssist: Making Image Generation Accessible

-This is the repository for annotated data and model for this paper: </br>
+This is the repository for the paper: </br>

 > Mina Huh, Yi-Hao Peng, Amy Pavel
 >